MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos.md

     ![Image of set SPN command](media/service-gateway-sso-kerberos/set-spn.png)

  With that step completed, you can begin configuring delegation settings to enable _either_ resource-based constrained Kerberos delegation or standard Kerberos constrained delegation.
-Use resource-based delegation if your datasource belongs to a different domain than your gateway, but note that this approach requires Windows Server 2012 or later.
+Use resource-based delegation if your data source belongs to a different domain than your gateway, but note that this approach requires Windows Server 2012 or later.
 See the [constrained Kerberos delegation overview page](/windows-server/security/kerberos/kerberos-constrained-delegation-overview) for more information on the differences between the two approaches to delegation.

  Once you have decided which approach you want to use, proceed to _either_ the [Configure standard Kerberos constrained delegation](#FIX ME) _or_ [Configure resource-based Kerberos constrained delegation](#FIXME) section.
 Do not complete both subsections.

 ## Configure the gateway service account for standard Kerberos constrained delegation